preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 Targeting Announcements
 -------------------------
-An Important Announcement can be targeted to any receivers that has been defined in Targeting Properties, see the section on this page: :doc:`Properties </admin-settings/tenant-settings/properties/index>`
+An Announcement can be targeted to any receivers that has been defined in Targeting Properties, see the section on this page: :doc:`Properties </admin-settings/tenant-settings/properties/index>`

 1. Click "Add Targeting Filter".